akka/akka-management/docs/src/main/paradox/bootstrap/index.md

 Java
 :  @@snip [CompileOnly.java](/cluster-bootstrap/src/test/java/jdoc/akka/management/cluster/bootstrap/ClusterBootstrapCompileOnly.java) { #start }

-`AkkaManagment().start()` will return a @Scala[`Future`]@Java[`CompletionStage`] that will fail if management cannot be started.
+`AkkaManagement().start()` will return a @Scala[`Future`]@Java[`CompletionStage`] that will fail if management cannot be started.
 It is a good idea to act on such a failure, for example by logging an error and terminating the actor system.

 Ensure that `seed-nodes` is not present in configuration and that either autoloading through config or `start()` is called on every node.

-The following configuration is required, more details for each and additional configuration can be found in [reference.conf](https://github.com/akka/akka-management/blob/master/cluster-bootstrap/src/main/resources/reference.conf):
+The following configuration is required, more details for each and additional configuration can be found in [reference.conf](https://github.com/akka/akka-management/blob/main/cluster-bootstrap/src/main/resources/reference.conf):

 * `akka.management.cluster.bootstrap.contact-point-discovery.service-name`: a unique name in the deployment environment for this cluster instance which is used to lookup peers in service discovery.
 If unset, it will be derived from the `ActorSystem` name.